-- · Patient and societal benefit will guide Lilly's approach to IP. - · Lilly will support initiatives to ensure patent quality, which help advance biopharmaceutical innovation. - · Lilly will use IP rights to facilitate collaboration and enable partnerships that advance global health. - Lilly believes that accessible patent information promotes scientific progress and helps improve the procurement of medicines, and we support voluntary initiatives that advance these goals. - · Lilly will act responsibility and professionally in the Company's patent proceedings, and seek timely resolutions to enhance certainty for all stakeholders. - Lilly believes that generic and biosimilar medicines are important for sustainable health systems, and that certain activities related to seeking regulatory approval should be exempt from patent infringement. - Lilly believes that advancing public health depends on robust IP, rights as well as collaboration among stakeholders, and may call for tailored uses of our IP where these add value for patients. - · Lilly will approach IP in the world's poorest countries in ways that considers their unique socio-economic challenges.
+- Lilly will use IP rights to facilitate collaboration and enable partnerships that advance global health. - Lilly believes that accessible patent information promotes scientific progress and helps improve the procurement of medicines, and we support voluntary initiatives that advance these goals. - Lilly will act responsibility and professionally in the Company's patent proceedings, and seek timely resolutions to enhance certainty for all stakeholders. - Lilly believes that generic and biosimilar medicines are important for sustainable health systems, and that certain activities related to seeking regulatory approval should be exempt from patent infringement. - Lilly believes that advancing public health depends on robust IP, rights as well as collaboration among stakeholders, and may call for tailored uses of our IP where these add value for patients. - · Lilly will approach IP in the world's poorest countries in ways that considers their unique socio-economic challenges.

 As part of our process for determining whether to apply for patent protection for new innovation, we conduct a fact-specific and complicated analysis in connection with patent applications for potential products or uses, including for secondary and tertiary patents.
-Once filed, those patent applications are examined by patent offices
+Once filed, those patent applications are examined by patent offices around the world to ensure any patent granted meets stringent legal requirements for patentability, including that the invention is appropriately described, new, and not obvious.
+The statutory text underlying the patent examination standards makes no distinction between the patentability requirements for applications directed to different technologies or for different application types.
+The IP PACT principles help guide our patent decisions and ensure that we consider product access as part of our evaluation.